 Just who are the people that can afford such crazy house prices and how do they live?

 Well, one job ad that had garnered a lot of attention this week appears to show us.
 It's a really good salary: $175,000.
 But it's not for a vice-president, or a superstar coder.
 No, this job ad is for a butler.

-"We are looking for the BEST Personal Assistant for an extremely creative client in Noe Valley," the ad starts.
+"We are looking for the BEST Personal Assistant for an extremely creative client in Noe Valley," the ad starts, referring to the San Francisco neighborhood.
 "This client has recently remodeled their 10,000-sq-foot home and is looking for an Assistant/House Manager who can help run their day-to-day lives."